-- Hold a triad meeting with the teacher candidate and cooperating teacher early in the semester to sign paperwork, establish guidelines, and ensure placement adheres to standards. - Advocate for appropriate and meaningful activities during the student teaching placement to help the student teacher experience the full job duty of a teacher. - Conduct six observations throughout the semester and ensuring 20 days of solo teaching for the student teacher. - Utilize both in-person and online (via EdThena) observation tools to maximize teacher candidate reflection and growth in their practice. - Encourage the CT to complete at least two formal observations and use EdThena. - Submit a final evaluation of the teacher candidate online. - Assign Student Teaching grades with letter grades, with A being highest.
+- Hold a triad meeting with the teacher candidate and cooperating teacher early in the semester to sign paperwork, establish guidelines, and ensure placement adheres to standards. - Advocate for appropriate and meaningful activities during the student teaching placement to help the student teacher experience the full job duty of a teacher. - Conduct six observations throughout the semester and ensuring 20 days of solo teaching for the student teacher. - Utilize both in-person and online (via Tevera) observation tools to maximize teacher candidate reflection and growth in their practice. - Submit a final evaluation of the teacher candidate online. - Assign Student Teaching grades with letter grades, with A being highest.